-The full list of papers identified including authors, title, reference and abstract are included in Appendix 1.
+The full list of papers identified, including authors, title, reference and abstract is included in Appendix 1.

 - 2. Identification of various publications on species composition in grazed pastures.
 This includes surveys such as those conducted in 1935 in the South Island (Hilgendorf, 1935) and in the North Island (Madden, 1940) of New Zealand; a localised survey conducted across four distinct land types of the Manawatu region by Brougham and co-workers in summer 1967/68 (Brougham et al. 1974); and a New Zealand wide survey by Field in 1987/88 (Field, 1989; Field and Forde, 1990; Field and Roux, 1993).
-It also included other publications relevant to specific regions of New Zealand, e.g., that by Scott et al. (1995) on pastures and pasture species for the New Zealand high country, or for specific purposes such as species for promoting soil conservation in erosion-prone areas (e.g., Plant materials for soil conservation, Volume 2, Introduced plants, Van Kraayenoord and Hathaway, 1986). - 3.
-Various reference texts such as Levy (1951, 1970), Healey (1982), Langer (1984), Lambrechtsen (1986), Edgar and Connor (2000), which include species lists in the context of grazed pastures and species identification keys.
+It also included other publications relevant to specific regions of New Zealand, e.g., that by Scott et al. (1995) on pastures and pasture species for the New Zealand high country, or for specific purposes such as species for promoting soil conservation in erosion-prone areas (e.g., Plant materials for soil conservation, Volume 2, Introduced plants, Van Kraayenoord and Hathaway, 1986).
+Other publications on botanical composition in specific pastoral settings have been consulted (e.g., pastures for wet land; Bell, 1938; subtropical grasses in temperate pastures; Campbell, et al. 1996). - 3.
+Various reference texts such as Levy (1951, 1970), Healey (1982), Langer (1984), Lambrechtsen (1986), and Edgar and Connor (2000), which include species lists in the context of grazed pastures and species identification keys.
 Of particular relevance is the occasional publication Pasture and Forage Plants for New Zealand, 4th Edition, 2014, published by the New Zealand Grassland Association.
 The species listed in this book cover virtually all of those available commercially (and was used by Greater Wellington Regional Council as their reference for wetland determination guidance).
-A 5th Edition, slightly expanded, is due to be published shortly.
-Two, illustrated guides to common weeds of New Zealand (Popay et al. 2010) and common grasses, sedges and rushes of New Zealand (Champion et al. 2012), provide useful reference material on photographic, identification and regional distribution. - 4.
-In addition to the lists noted in point 3 above, two data bases held by New Zealand Government Departments, the Ministry for Primary Industries, Plants Biosecurity Index (Version: 02.01.00), and the Environment Protection Agency, List of Plant Species in New Zealand.
+A 5th Edition, has just been published, and the slightly expanded list has been considered and included where relevant.
+Two, illustrated guides to common weeds of New Zealand (Popay et al. 2010) and common grasses, sedges and rushes of New Zealand (Champion et al. 2012), provide useful reference material on photographic identification and regional distribution.

+- 4. In addition to the lists noted in point 3 above, two data bases held by New Zealand Government Departments, the Ministry for Primary Industries, Plants Biosecurity Index (Version: 02.01.00), and the Environmental Protection Authority, List of Plant Species in New Zealand.
 These are very broad lists, of which pasture species are numerically minor components. - 5.
-The recent growth of interest in 'Regenerative Agriculture' and specifically in pasture diversity, has resulted in preparation of list of species for use in that context.
+The recent growth of interest in 'Regenerative Agriculture' and specifically in pasture diversity, has resulted in preparation of a list of species for use in that context.
 This includes a section on Regenerative Agriculture in PGG Wrightson Seeds, Forage Options 7th Edition, 2012.
-This list comprises approximately 45 species, many of which have not been widely used (if at all) in recent decades, but may have been in earlier times.
-A second example is a list of approximately 30 species, prepared for a similar purpose by Specialty Seeds.

-6. There is considerable expertise held by current and former staff members of AgResearch and its predecessor organisations, the Department of Scientific and Industrial Research, and the Research Division of the Ministry of Agriculture and Fisheries.
-This includes Dr David Hume (Senior Scientist) and Zane Webber of the Margot Forde Germplasm Centre, Dr John Caradus (CEO) and Bruce Belgrave (Business Development Manager) of Grasslanz Technology (a subsidiary entity of AgResearch), Dr Alan Stewart (Chief Scientific Officer) and Wayne Nichol (Extension Agronomist and Nutritionist) PGG Wrightson Seeds.
+This list comprises approximately 45 species, many of which have not been widely used (if at all) in recent decades but may have been in earlier times.
+A second example is a list of approximately 30 species, prepared for a similar purpose by Specialty Seeds NZ Ltd. - 6.
+There is considerable expertise held by current and former staff members of AgResearch and its predecessor organisations, the Department of Scientific and Industrial Research, and the Research Division of the Ministry of Agriculture and Fisheries.
+This includes Dr David Hume (Senior Scientist, Plant and Endophyte Technologies) and Zane Webber of the Margot Forde Germplasm Centre, Dr John Caradus (CEO) and Bruce Belgrave (Business Development Manager) of Grasslanz Technology (a subsidiary entity of AgResearch), Dr Alan Stewart (Chief Scientific Officer) and Wayne Nichol (Extension Agronomist and Nutritionist) of PGG Wrightson Seeds.
 The personal expertise and knowledge of this group (in addition to that of co-authors Drs Mike Dodd and Trevor James) has been invaluable for compiling this report.